How To Disable WordPress AMP Plugin (Easy Way)

-A few days ago I looked into my Google Search console and I was quite surprised to what I witnessed.
+A few days ago I looked into my Google Search Console and I was quite surprised at what I witnessed.

-The index stats page showed that my AMP compatible pages had errors and to make it worse, out of 119 pages, 110 had multiple errors.
-I personally loved it as you can read here but it seems like a headache nowadays.
+The index stats page showed that my AMP-compatible pages had errors and to make it worse, out of 119 pages, 110 had multiple errors.
+I personally loved it but it seems like a headache nowadays.

 I am certainly not capable to work on each and every page as it’s time-consuming and l like to be productive in my spare time.
 Of course, I won’t spend a single penny for hiring developers nor I would pay to the AMP for WP plugin service for something I could do all by myself.

 So I decided to disable AMP once and for all.

-I had two ways to disable AMP without any error, one was to follow the “rel=”amphtml” Attribute method or via editing the .htaccess file And the other one was to figure out something easier all by myself and guess what?
+I had two ways to remove AMP pages without any error, one was to follow the “rel=”amphtml” Attribute method or via editing the .htaccess file And the other one was to figure out something easier all by myself.

 I chose the latter.

 All over the internet, there are a number of articles on this issue but none gave me a sense of being beginner-friendly and I needed a simple, no-stress way.

-Today, in this post I will help you to correctly disable the google AMP plugin on your WordPress blog in such a way that It doesn’t affects your SEO & Rankings and your visitors don’t see a page like this
+Today, in this post I will help you to correctly disable the google AMP plugin on your WordPress blog in such a way that It doesn’t affect your SEO or braking your site and your visitors don’t see a page like this:

-Without any further delay, let me show you how to do this step by step and at the end, I will share my points and ideology on why I took this decision and so should you.
+Without any further delay, let me show you how to do this step by step and in the end, I will share my points and ideology on why I took this decision and so should you.

 The first thing we need to do is,